codenjoyme/codenjoy-namdreab/src/main/webapp/resources/namdreab/help/index-en.md

 You have to write a hero bot that will beat other bots by points.
 All players play on the same field.
 Hero can move to empty cells in four directions but cannot move to the previous cell.

-On its path a hero can encounter stones, gold, fury pills, flying pills, aplles or other heroes.
-If hero eats a stone it becomse shorter by 4 cells.
+On its path a hero can encounter acorns, gold, fury pills, flying pills, blueberries or other heroes.
+If hero eats an acorn it became shorter by 4 cells.
 If its length is less than 2, it dies.
-For gold, aplles and dead competitors hero gets bonus points[(?)](#ask).
+For gold, blueberries and dead competitors hero gets bonus points[(?)](#ask).
-For its own death and eaten stones hero gets demerit points[(?)](#ask).
+For its own death and eaten acorns hero gets demerit points[(?)](#ask).
 The points are summed up.

 The player with most points when time expires wins.
 A dead hero immediately